Setting the Amazon Web Services Region for the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 If you don’t explicitly set an Amazon Web Services Region by using the region method, the SDK consults the default region provider chain to determine the Region to use.

-1. Any explicit Region set by using region on the builder itself takes precedence over anything else.
+1. Any explicit Region set by using the region method on the builder itself takes precedence over anything else.

 Note